 The other main difference you will find on RC model gas engines over a garden-tool engine is the very high quality carburetor that is used.
 As we already learned in the nitro engine requirements section, helicopters need a very reliable engine.
 You need the engine to react quickly to a throttle command, and maintain a steady speed.

-Some gas RC engines have even started using electronic ignition ; this will prove to be the next advancement that brings the power to weight ratio of gas very close to nitro.
+Some gas RC engines have even started using electronic ignition ; this will prove to be the next advancement that improves the power to weight ratio of gas.

-This might not be a big deal to some people, but if you live in an area with noise regulations, could be a factor.
-Gas model engines are easier to tune than nitro engines and are more reliable - very reassuring when flying an expensive large RC helicopter, this fact alone makes a RC gas engine a wise choice.
+This might not be a big deal to some people, but if you live in an area with noise regulations, could be a factoar.
+Gas model engines are usually easier to tune than nitro engines and tend to be more reliable.
+Very reassuring when flying an expensive large RC helicopter.

 If reduced noise and increased reliability are not reasons enough to understand the benefits of running gas, then operating costs surely are.